 Zurich considers its risk plan a “comprehensive program” designed to “address the problem from all angles”.
 (Note: that comprehensive plan also includes how to deal with a claim after the accident has happened to try and limit exposure and financial liability.)

-Did the Business Act Reasonably In Trying To Prevent Your Entryway Slip and Fall?
+Did the Business Act Reasonably In Trying To Prevent Your Entryway or Lobby Slip and Fall?

 In reviewing these risk manuals online, as well as others, here are some questions that a victim of an entryway slip and fall accident at a South Florida business may want to consider (and bring to the attention of the insurance adjuster when trying to convince him or her their policy holder was negligent):